SBit-Project/sbit.dev/docs/SBit-Core/Building/build-windows.md

 ---
 title: WINDOWS Build guide
-description: Some notes on how to build SBit Core in WINDOWS.
+description: Some notes on how to build Sbit Core in WINDOWS.
 keywords: [sbit, bitcoin, blockchain, ethereum]
 sidebar_position: 6
 ---

-Below are some notes on how to build SBit Core for Windows.
+Below are some notes on how to build Sbit Core for Windows.

-The options known to work for building SBit Core on Windows are:
+The options known to work for building Sbit Core on Windows are:

 * On Linux, using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
-Ubuntu Bionic 18.04 is required and is the platform used to build the SBit Core Windows release binaries.
+Ubuntu Bionic 18.04 is required and is the platform used to build the Sbit Core Windows release binaries.

 * On Windows, using [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/about) and the Mingw-w64 cross compiler tool chain.